DzRepo/GnipForDotNet/README.md

 Support for PowerTrack & SearchAPI is complete.
 Historical PowerTrack job management is complete.
 Downloading of Historical PowerTrack files is still in development.

-The projects utilize [JSON.NET](http://www.newtonsoft.com/json) for deserializing into an Activity and associated objects and serializing commands into JSON objects.
+The projects use [JSON.NET](http://www.newtonsoft.com/json) for deserializing into an Activity object and serializing text commands into JSON objects.

 **Projects included in the solution:**